• Revenue Memo

 Signal app desktop interface

 Strengths: Signal is renowned for its industry-leading privacy practices, offering full end-to-end encryption by default for all messages and calls.
-It is fully open-source, allows independent audits, and collects virtually no user data.
+It is open-source, allowing independent audits and collecting virtually no user data.

 Weaknesses: Signal has a smaller user base, with around 70 million users as of 2024.
 Its feature set is more limited compared to WhatsApp, lacking broader functionality like large groups, business tools, and media-rich channels.

-Market position: Signal remains the platform of choice for journalists, activists, and privacy-conscious users who prioritize data security over convenience and extra features.
+Market position: Signal remains the platform of choice for privacy-conscious users who prioritize data security over convenience and extra features.

 Recent moves: Signal has expanded its multi-device support, allowing users to link multiple devices without sacrificing security.
 It is also exploring grants and fundraising models to ensure it remains independent and free from commercial pressures.